 Timeframes for Requesting Accommodations

 Over one-thousand students at Bridgewater State University request and receive accommodations.
 While requests for accommodations are considered on an ongoing basis, it is important to note that accommodations are not retroactive and should therefore be requested as early as possible.
-Additionally, some accommodations must be requested within certain timeframes to promote the most successful implementation.
+The earlier accommodations are requested, the more time we have to prepare for successful implementation.

 - Accommodations within this category must be requested each semester, as they should reflect the unique experience of the specific classes in which the student is enrolled.